laythq/bank_tech_test/README.md

 ## Bank Tech Test

-This is a tech test I attempted over a couple of days.
+This is a tech test I attempted over a couple of days for a simple banking app that can handle deposits, withdrawals and printing statements.
 The specification requires it be usable through a REPL, but it can also be used as a command-line app.
 It is written in Ruby and tested in RSpec to 100% coverage.

 ### Specifications